MREERM/ghTest/README.md

 # ghTest
 This rep is for test!
 This rep is under process.
-this change is from git..
+this change is from git...